Being Nutritious

 Instructions

-• Begin bringing a large pot of water to a boil, in which to cook the noodles.
+• Begin by bringing a large pot of water to a boil, in which to cook the noodles.

 • Add the noodles and toss to combine.